Frequently Asked Questions

 - Dedicated portaloos and massage therapists

 - Water and stretching areas to use before and after the race

 - Prime viewing position next to the finish line

 - And of course lots of chocolate!

 What championships are being held within the event?

-The Cadbury Marathon and Cadbury Half Marathon includes the Tasmanian State Marathon and Half Marathon Championships and the Australian and Tasmanian Masters Half Marathon Championships.
+The Cadbury Marathon and Cadbury Half Marathon includes the Tasmanian State Marathon and Half Marathon Championships.
 For more information on registering go to www.tasathletics.org.au.

 Will I get a finisher’s medal?